AMANRAJ-Droid/Ticket-Booking/README.md

 # Train Ticket Booking System

-A Java CLI application for booking train tickets.
-Built with Gradle, Jackson (JSON persistence), Lombok, and jBCrypt for password hashing.
+A Java backend application for booking train tickets, built with Spring Boot REST API, BCrypt authentication, and JSON file persistence.

+## What's inside

+Originally a CLI application, this project has been upgraded to a full REST API using Spring Boot.
+The service layer, entities, and data persistence remain unchanged — Spring Boot wraps them with HTTP endpoints.

-## Project Structure
+## Project structure

 ```
 ticketBooking/